Ash Wednesday Masses

 All are invited to pray the Stations of the Cross in the upper church at 5:30 pm.

-Celebrate the arrival of Our Savior at 10:00 pm
+Celebrate the arrival of Our Savior at Mass at 4:00 pm

 Join us for one of Central Minnesota's most beautiful holiday traditions.
 The choirboys return to their annual Christmas Concert where they will present carols familiar and new, with the help of the SJBC Orchestra and a special Alumni Chorus.
 There will be two opportunities to see the show on December 21 at 2:00 pm and 7:30 pm.